Byankatesh/Mobile-Application-Development-Notes/02-basic-of-core-java/Readme.md

 What is Core Java?

-What is OOP?
+What is Object-Oriented Programming?

 Difference between class and object

-Name four pillars of OOP
+Name the four pillars of OOP

 🧪 Post-Lecture Questions (Assessment)

-Explain Object-Oriented Programming
+Explain Core Java

+What is OOP?
+Explain with example

-Describe four OOP principles
+Describe the four OOP principles

 Explain inheritance with Android example

-Difference between abstraction and encapsulation

 🎯 Mini Practice Task
 👉 Task:

-Create a class Employee:
+Create a BankAccount class:

-Private variables: id, name
+Private variables: accountNumber, balance

-Public getters & setters
+Public getters and setters with validation

-Create child class Manager
+Create a child class SavingsAccount

-Override one method

-Mention which OOP principles are used.

-🧠 One-Line Interview Summary
+Identify OOP concepts used